Before your trip, check the latest government advice for any travel alerts for your destination.

 Retreat to Tasmania

-While Tasmania is big enough to explore for months, we'd suggest heading to the East Coast or Southern Tasmania for the beaches, ocean vistas and quaint towns.
-View Retreats offers a range of luxury accommodation and romantic getaways throughout these areas that promise seclusion and quiet.
+While Tasmania is big enough to explore for months, we'd suggest heading to the East Coast or Southern Tasmania for the beaches, ocean vistas and quant towns.

 Find paradise on Samoa

-Just five and a half hours away from Sydney you'll find everything that epitomises paradise.
+Just 5.5 hours away from Sydney, you'll find everything that epitomises paradise.
 The island of Samoa is covered in waterfalls, lagoons and untouched beaches for you to explore.
-Bungalows stilted on white sand surrounded by palm trees are dotted around the island welcoming nothing but sunbathing, swimming and swinging in a hammock.
+Bungalows stilted on white sand surrounded by palm trees are dotted around the island welcoming nothing but lounging on the beach, swimming and swinging in a hammock.

 The best areas for spas are Chiang Mai and Koh Samui, where treatments include body wraps, scrubs, reflexology and facilities like hot steam baths and hydrothermal pools.